Lessons for Sincere Musicians

 define and develop deeper projection, presence, and power

-explore your equipment in search for true beauty
+exploit your equipment in search for true beauty

-explore colors, textures, and timbres
+explore more colors, textures, and timbres

 connect your ears with your horn